AOP in Finance: Understanding Accounting Operating Procedures

 Create an effective annual operating plan involve several critical steps:

-build comprehensive financial projections -
+- Financial modeling build comprehensive financial projections

-identify potential challenges and contingencies -
+- Risk assessment identify potential challenges and contingencies

-disseminate the plan throughout the organization
+- Communication disseminate the plan throughout the organization

 Most organizations develop their AOP during the final quarter of the current fiscal year, allow time for thorough planning before implementation begin.